 For most homeowners in Metro Detroit, a mid-range kit hits the sweet spot between price and performance.
 These systems offer a significant step up in reliability and features without breaking the bank.
 You can expect a more powerful pump, often with 1/3 or 1/2 horsepower, and more durable construction, like a cast-iron body.
 The most important feature at this level is the inclusion of a battery backup system.
 This ensures your pump keeps running even if a storm knocks out the power, which is when you need it most.
 A mid-range kit is a smart investment for anyone who wants dependable, year-round protection from a wet basement.

-Premium Kits: For Maximum Protection
+Premium Kits: When You Need Maximum Protection

 If you have a finished basement, store valuable items downstairs, or simply want the best possible defense against flooding, a premium kit is the way to go.
 As one expert notes, a single sump pump can’t always provide complete protection against a major basement flood.
 Premium systems are designed for this reality.
 They often include a powerful primary pump, a secondary pump that kicks in if the first one fails, and a robust battery backup system to power them both.
 Many also come with smart features, like Wi-Fi connectivity that sends an alert to your phone if there’s a problem.
 This is the ultimate setup for total peace of mind.